acarrasco/about/alejandro_readme.md

 ## Interacting with me

 First of all, I have a terribly low [Empathy Quotient](https://psychology-tools.com/test/empathy-quotient) score.
-That doesn't mean at all that I don't care about you, just that I am a bit handicapped when it comes to interpret subtle social cues.
-So don't count too much on me reading between the lines or figuring out what's going on in your head all by myself.
+That doesn't mean at all that I don't care about people, just that I am a bit handicapped when it comes to interpret subtle social cues.
+So don't count too much on me reading between the lines or figuring out what's going on in your head all by myself!

-I value honest and direct communication over euphemisms and roundabouts.
-It is better to be blunt once and get over with a hard topic than sidelining it a hundred times.

 One thing that gets to my nerves is receiving an instant message with just "Hello" and then keep waiting for me to reply before stating the subject.
-Let's save a round trip and try to write complete messages!
+Let's save a round trip and deliver all the necessary information in one go!
+Likewise, don't feel like you have to ask about my day before requesting something from me; I appreciate social time and chit-chatting, but it stresses me out to know that you need something from me and are delaying it.

 ## The team idiosincrasies